 No nuclear weapon has ever been made using U-233, because of inevitable U-232 contamination.
 [Correction: one tiny experimental bomb, see comments.]
 Separating out U-232 is even more complex than U-235 enrichment or plutonium breeding.

-Thorium absorbs a neutron, then decays to Protactinium-233, which sends out bright gamma cascade, before it decays to Uranium-233 that would be used in the reactor.
-Pa-233 has a one month half life, so for about 3 months that fuel is gamma hot.
+Thorium absorbs a neutron, then decays to Protactinium-233, which sends out a bright gamma cascade, before it decays to Uranium-233 that would be used in the reactor.
+Pa-233 has a one-month half-life, so for about 3 months that fuel is gamma hot.

 Gamma rays from Pa-233 and U-232 destroy electronics needed for any bomb, harm technicians, and are easily detected on land or by satellite, impossible to disguise.